 RoI, once earned at the end of the accounting period, is distributed three ways, firstly taxes are paid, secondly dividends are distributed and thirdly the balance is retained to strengthen the insurer’s reserves.

 Equation 1 illustrates the usefulness of invoking the accounting system in this analysis.
-E1 does not incorporate the reserve and is therefore an incomplete statement of the affairs of the insurer.
+E1 does not explicitly incorporate the reserve and is therefore an incomplete statement of the affairs of the insurer.
 It needs to be augmented by balance sheet items to complete the picture.
 If claims are abnormally large and hence expenses exceed the income E1 is still valid but RoI becomes negative, which will be covered by the reserve.
 E1 however does not reflect the involvement of the reserve.
 To complete the picture the reserve must be indicated and this can usefully be incorporated by introducing balance sheet items.

 E1 is incomplete in other aspects.
 Claims C do not occur all at the same time, they occur at any point during the insurance and accounting period.
 Once they occur and the insurer is notified at best only an estimate of the value of the claim is known.
 Claims also take time to finalise, which is also not indicated in E1, which treats the values of the claims as if they are known to arrive at C. In reality this is incorrect.
 The value of the claim may take years to be determined.
 The premiums on the other hand are known since these are set and paid in advance.
 However, a portion of the collected premium may belong to future accounting periods.
 These timing differences are not apparent from E1.